keystonejs/keystone/docs/guides/authentication.md

 By default, any _authenticated_ user will be able to access the Admin UI.
 To restrict access, use the `isAccessAllowed` config option.

 See the [Admin UI app](https://www.keystonejs.com/keystonejs/app-admin-ui/) docs for more details.

+## API access control

+Adding Authentication as sown above will only enable login to the Admin UI.
+It _will not_ restrict API access.

+> **Note:** To restrict API access, you must set up [Access controls](/docs/guides/access-control.md)